hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_an_iceberg_in_the_arctic_with_the_bl_d217abd0-0b23-4a82-9096-d9791a52ffe9-0_2.content.md

 ## References

 Looking for more information about the Arctic?
-Check out our list of recommended books, documentaries, and websites to learn more about this fascinating region.
+Check out our list of recommended books, documentaries, and websites to learn more about this Fas<wbr>ci<wbr>na<wbr>ting region.

 ## Contact Us